Koolaids: The Art of War: HIV/AIDS in Koolaids

 Another concept about HIV/AIDS throughout the novel is the ignorance of HIV/AIDS by American society.
 When the epidemic started out as Gay-related immune deficiency (GRID) in the late 70s, early 80s, the disease only infected homosexual men.
 As we read further into the book, criticisms and notes on HIV/AIDS in popular culture become more prevalent.
 There is a certain section of the book, almost right in the middle where there is a mock Walton scene.
 At first the narrator says “I love you to all” of these characters, who presumably already died.
 Then he goes on to talk about a movie called Longtime Companion, that he believes was a joke, and “could have been called The Waltons Do AIDS” (114).
 The movie is said to have been unrealistic and it appears that all the characters sort of died off one by one.
 Another movie referenced in this montage is Philadelphia (film), which has a bad reception as well.
 At the end of this scene the narrator says, “Ask the reader.
 They have an objective view of this whole thing.
 Okay.
 Hey you!
 Hey you!
 Do you think this is enough?”
 (114).
 The anger within the voice of the character radiates off the page.
 Perhaps it is to ask the reader if the pop culture reaction to HIV/AIDS has been significant, or if it has been ignored.
 Due to the constant cultural references in the book when HIV/AIDS is presented it is obvious that HIV/AIDS was and has been ignored by the “majority” for a while.

 This concept is visited again and the message is more obvious when the narrator states, “When did the last AIDS story make a newspaper's front page?
 My friends die.
 They keep dying, but people forget.
 Life goes on” (152).
 The statement most likely is a reflection of the portrayal of the disease.
 It is often ignored in the media and because of this ignorance, more people believe lies about HIV/AIDS and are not familiar with any terms or medication that those with HIV/AIDS use.

 Alameddine appears to have written Koolaids as a reference for readers to learn more about many taboo topics, especially HIV/AIDS.
-This novel is a good resource for a unique perspective on HIV/AIDS, and also creates intrigue for the reader to learn more about the topics in the novel.
+This novel provides a resource for a unique perspective on HIV/AIDS, and creates intrigues for the reader to learn more about the topics in the novel.